Industry discussion

 What did you think of the report?

 Let us know by tweeting us @sitebulb or tagging us on Facebook or LinkedIn.
-And if you want to learn more, register for our free JavaScript SEO course in partnership with Women in Tech SEO and Gray Dot Co - it's open to all!
+And if you want to learn more, register for our free on-demand JavaScript SEO course in partnership with Women in Tech SEO and Gray Dot Co - it's open to all!